GLOBAL MARKETS-World stocks, euro slide on Greece default fears

 "Ultimately, Greece would need to see its debt written down by more and with that you need probably some kind of shoring up of the banking sector," said Alec Letchfield, chief investment officer at HSBC Asset Management.

-U.S. stocks extended losses in the afternoon as the KBW bank index .BKX fell 2.4 percent.
+U.S. stocks briefly turned positive after an index of U.S. manufacturing activity came in better than expected, but Greek concerns eventually kept Wall Street in the red.
 On Friday, stocks closed their worst quarter since 2008.

-The MSCI All-Country World index .MIWD00000PUS was 2 percent lower, near a 14-month low set in September.
-The FTSEurofirst 300 .FTEU3 of top European shares ended 1.2 percent lower.
+The MSCI All-Country World index .MIWD00000PUS was 1.5 percent lower, near a 14-month low set in September.
+The FTSEurofirst 300 .FTEU3 of top European shares fell 1.3 percent.

 The October-December period is, traditionally, the best quarter for equities.
 Reuters data shows that since 1971, world stocks have on average risen 3.7 percent in the fourth quarter.

-Dexia closed 10.16 percent lower after credit agency Moody's announced a rating review for possible downgrade on concerns about liquidity.
-French daily Les Echos said on Friday that Belgian and French finance ministers would meet to discuss ways of shoring up the firm's balance sheet.
+Dexia fell nearly 10 percent after credit agency Moody's announced a rating review for possible downgrade on concerns about liquidity.
+French daily Les Echos said on Friday that Belgian and French finance ministers would meet on Monday to discuss ways of shoring up the firm's balance sheet.

 The euro EUR=EBS fell as low as $1.32372 EUR=EBS on trading platform EBS, a fresh 8-1/2-month low.
 It was last down 0.9 percent at $1.3261.